- 1 Is Illness in the Quran Something Good or Bad?

 The disbelievers were about to destroy you with their glances when they heard the reminder saying, “Indeed he is mad.”
 Indeed, it is only a reminder for the people.
 12

-Moreover, it is famous that reciting verses 25-28 of surah Taha has many benefits for the soul and psychologically speaking.
+Moreover, it is famous that reciting verses 25-28 of surah Taha has many benefits for the soul and psyche.
 For example, if one has stress or anxiety about doing something, especially speaking or delivering a speech, reciting these verses will help him overcome it.
 These verses are the following:

 قَالَ رَبِّ ٱشْرَحْ لِى صَدْرِى ﴿25﴾